 Hotels in Prague

-There are hundreds of hotels in Prague.
-A three star hotel near the Old Town center starts at around $40 USD a night and a five star hotel starts at around $250 a night.
-Take a look at our guide: The Best Hotels in Prague for any Budget
+There are hundreds of hotels in Prague of varying price ranges.
+A three star hotel near the Old Town center starts at around $90.00 USD a night and a five star hotel starts at around $250.00 USD a night.

-Apartment Rentals in Prague
+Holiday Apartment Rentals in Prague

 Below are two excellent apartment rental options on Airbnb.

-- Located in one of Prague’s coolest neighborhoods, Zizkov, this cozy one bedroom apartment can accommodate up to 4 guests.
+- Located in one of Prague’s coolest neighborhoods, Žižkov, this cozy one bedroom apartment can accommodate up to 4 guests.
 It’s an excellent choice for couples or small groups traveling together.

 - Located in one of the most popular neighborhoods in Prague, Vršovice, this one bedroom apartment is the most beautifully decorated Airbnb rental we’ve seen in the city.
 It’s cozy, comfortable, and full of character.
-Also, since it’s located on Krymska street you’ll have plenty of bars, restaurants, and cafes to hang out in, among Prague’s coolest hipster crowd.
+Also, since it’s located on Krymská street you’ll have plenty of bars, restaurants, and cafes to hang out in, among Prague’s coolest hipster crowd.

 Long Term Apartment Rentals

 Finding an apartment for an extended rental can be frustrating, as many landlords are unwilling to rent for less than a year.
 If you need an apartment for 6 months, your best bet is to try the following sites: